CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Day-3-Hands-on-Lab/Module-2.md

  In this exercise, you will perform the following in the M365 Defender portal:
 - Task 1: Connect the Windows security event connector
 - Task 2: Enable Microsoft Defender for Cloud
-- Task 3: Protect an On-Premises Server.
-- Task 4: Persistence Attack with Registry Key Add
+- Task 3: Persistence Attack with Registry Key Add
-- Task 5: Command and Control Attack with DNS
+- Task 4: Command and Control Attack with DNS
-- Task 6: Persistence Attack Detection
+- Task 5: Persistence Attack Detection
-- Task 7: Investigate an incident
+- Task 6: Investigate an incident

 ### Task 1: Connect the Windows security event connector